dangtuanhuy/assembla-to-jira-migration/README.md

 * Use the base url in `.env` for Assembla and Jira: `ASSEMBLA_BASE_URL=https://app.assembla.com` and `JIRA_BASE_URL=https://kiffingish.atlassian.net`.
 * Implement Assembla cardwall columns (statuses = blocked, testable, ready for acceptance, in acceptance testing, ready for deploy) in line with the original Assembla workflow.
+* Allow data dumps to restart with all newer items since last dump, rather than having to start all over again.
 * Update readme screenshots and relevant screen associations, e.g. only `Scrum Default Issue Screen` is required.
 * Jira data dumps directory should be `data/jira/:space/project-name` and NOT just `data/jira/:space`.
 * For ticket links which link to an external Assembla space, retain the original external link.